 Table of Contents

-Our .NET migration and upgrade services specialize in helping teams convert .NET Framework to .NET Core, migrate ASP.NET apps to ASP.NET Core, and handle upgrades between .NET versions.
-Whether you’re dealing with outdated code or aiming for cloud-native setups, we use Microsoft’s proven tools and a step-by-step approach to minimize risks and preserve your core business logic.
+Our .NET migration and upgrade services help teams convert .NET Framework to .NET Core, migrate ASP.NET apps to ASP.NET Core, and manage upgrades between .NET versions.
+Whether you are working with outdated code or moving toward cloud-native solutions, we use Microsoft’s proven tools and a step-by-step process to minimize risks and preserve your core business logic.

-If you’re ready to modernize, contact us for a free consultation on .NET migration services.
-Let’s make your apps future-proof!
+If you are ready to modernize, contact us for a free consultation on .NET migration services.
+Make your apps future-proof.

-Migrating legacy .NET Framework or ASP.NET apps to modern .NET improves speed, security, and flexibility.
+Migrating legacy .NET Framework or ASP.NET apps to modern .NET increases speed, security, and flexibility.
 It also prepares your apps for cloud environments and easier maintenance.
-Key tools include the .NET Upgrade Assistant, try-convert, and Portability Analyzer.
+Key tools include .NET Upgrade Assistant, try-convert, and Portability Analyzer.
 Follow a phased plan: assess, refactor, test, and deploy.
-This reduces downtime and ensures smooth transitions.
-For businesses, it means lower costs and better user experiences.
+This reduces downtime and ensures a smooth transition.
+For businesses, this means lower costs and better user experiences.

 Why Businesses Choose .NET Migration Services?